a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-tiles-and-tilesets.md

 ### Adding an animated map tile to a tileset

 Tiles can be animated!
 How fun!
-Currently, the `CommonTileset` contains three animated tiles: the yellow flower, the purple flower, and the rising/falling water on the shore.
-To set this up, the tileset image file must have a separate image for each frame in the tile's animation.
+Currently, the `CommonTileset` contains two animated tiles: the yellow flower and the purple flower To set this up, the tileset image file must have a separate image for each frame in the tile's animation.

 For example, below are the frame tiles used for the flower (three different frame images):